srkt/Photon-Flow/readme.md

 ## Updating the Tool

 Replace `excel_mapper.html` on the server with the new version.
-All users get the update immediately on next page load — no cache clearing needed for IIS static files served without aggressive cache headers.
+All users get the update immediately on next page load.

+> Saved scripts are stored in each user’s browser `localStorage` and are **not** affected by updating the HTML file — they will still be there after an update.